Lex-DRL/Py-datastructures-benchmark/README.md

 James Murphy was right that `pydantic` and in some cases `attrs` are expensive.
 With `pydantic` being ridiculously expensive (relative to others).
 However, I was right with my concerns, too.
 The distribution is nowhere near the results James shown.
 Especially for RAM, where the winner (regular class with slots) is only twice better than loser (`OrderedDict`).

-Before continuing, there's very important thing to clarify: even though there's a clear performance difference in instance creation / attribute get/set time, all of them are basically nothing compared to the rest of your program running.
+Before continuing, there's very important thing to clarify: even though there's a clear performance difference in instance creation / attribute get/set time, all of them are basically nothing compared to the rest of your program running *(they're so small that it's even hard to reproduce **exactly** the same results for any test other than RAM)*.
 Even in this, extremely simple test example, an overwhelming majority of time was spent to generate the test data, not to build class instances from it.
 So bear in mind that even extremely slow `pydantinc` took seconds to process millions of instances, while **source data** for those instances took minutes to generate.
 Let alone how much it would take if the same amount of data was processed in some way / parsed / scraped from internet.

 To me, the only really important metric here is RAM consumption.
 With that said, though...